 The bases, methods and assumptions used for the Solvency II regulatory valuation of the Company's Technical Provisions uses BEL with a Risk Margin, whereas valuation for financial reporting under UK GAAP uses a more prudent basis.
-Other sources of differences between the two bases include differences due to discount rates and allowance for contract boundaries within the calculation of the BEL.
+Other sources of differences between the two bases include differences due to an allowance for contract boundaries within the calculation of the BEL and elimination of negative non-unit reserves on a UK GAAP basis.